-At Industrial Shields ®, we love developing all kind of applications with Node-RED, which is a powerful programming tool for the open-source industry.
+At Industrial Shields ®, we love developing all kinds of applications with Node-RED, which is a powerful programming tool for the open-source industry.

-In this blog, we will learn how to read analog inputs from our Raspberry PLC using Node-RED.
+In this post, we will learn how to read analog inputs from our industrial Raspberry Pi industrial PLC using Node-RED.

 Either Ethernet or HDMI cable with an external screen to connect to your Raspberry PLC.

 First of all, make sure you have Node-RED rightly installed: